Otara Foundation

 Awareness

-• December 2022 – RARE Sri Lanka webinar on Captive Elephant Welfare in Sri Lanka, Life in Chains in Paradise
+• December 2022 — RARE Sri Lanka webinar: Captive Elephant Welfare in Sri Lanka, "Life in Chains in Paradise"

-• January to December 2022 – Volunteer Programs with AISEC | Volunteer Program with American National College Psychology Club | Volunteer Program with Interact Clubs of North Colombo and DS Senanayake College
+• 2022 — Volunteer programmes with AIESEC, American National College Psychology Club, and Interact Clubs of North Colombo and DS Senanayake College

-• May 2017 – Flood relief work in Baddegama for communities affected by the floods
+• May 2017 — Flood relief in Baddegama

 Aranayake Relief Support

-Flood rescues
+Flood Rescues

 Entrepreneurship